Read time 5 minutes

 The Sensory Magic of Shopping

-Eventually, my health stabilized enough to venture outside.
-Visiting physical stores felt almost so good.
+Eventually, my health stabilised enough to venture outside.
+Visiting physical stores felt almost good.
 After months of isolation, just hearing the beeping scanner at checkout brought comfort.

 The experience wasn’t just about buying; it was sensory stimulation I craved.
 Browsing shelves made me feel normal again.